Nifty to defend 20,000 or fall in trade? See GIFT Nifty, FII data, crude, F&O ban, more before market opens

-GIFT Nifty traded flat during Tuesday’s early trading session at 20,117.5, indicating a flat opening for domestic indices NSE Nifty 50 and BSE Sensex.
-Indian equity indices NSE Nifty 50 and BSE Sensex added gains for the seventh consecutive session.
-Nifty 50 surpassed the 20,000 mark for the first time during the day, Sensex fell just short of its all-time closing high by approximately 400 points, settling at 67,571.90 points.
+GIFT Nifty traded at 20,183.5, up by 37.5 points or 0.19% during Thursday’s early trading session, indicating a positive opening for domestic indices NSE Nifty 50 and BSE Sensex.
+The benchmark equity indices ended Wednesday’s trading session in positive territory.
+The NSE Nifty 50 rose 0.38% to settle at 20,070, while the BSE Sensex added 245.86 points to settle at 67,466.99.

-“The domestic markets began the day on a positive note, bolstered by the historic consensus achieved at the G20 summit, which instilled confidence among investors.
-Higher-than-expected loan growth data and strong profitability along with lower NPA in PSU banks attracted investor interest.
-Additionally, expectations of easing inflation, driven by a decline in vegetable prices, fueled optimistic sentiment, leading to a market rally.
-The return of China from deflation, growth in new bank loans, and reduced concerns about US rate hikes have paved the way for the domestic markets to reach new all-time highs,” said Vinod Nair, Head of Research at Geojit Financial Services.
+“Domestic equities cheered the robust macro data (strong IIP growth and lower inflation) which helped the Nifty close above the 20k mark for the first time.
+Overall the sentiments got boosted post the release of domestic retail inflation which fell to 2-month low of 6.8% while July IIP growth surged to 5-month high.
+On Thursday, the market would react to US inflation data that would have a bearing on the US Fed interest rate decision next week.
+Overall, we would suggest investors to shift their focus from mid and small caps to large caps in the near term, as the risk-reward is favourable over there,” said Siddhartha Khemka, Head – Retail Research, Motilal Oswal Financial Services.

 Wall Street